 - 500px.
 Most of the photos from this site have never been used in commercial campaigns before, so this is a good place to look for unique photos.
 Curated galleries make it easy to find what you’re looking for.

 - Haute Chocolate.
 Geared towards female entrepreneurs, this site is awash with flat lays and crisp white backgrounds.
-Collections make it easy to find the aesthetic you’re looking for.
+Folders make it easy to find the aesthetic you’re looking for.

 - Social Squares by The SC Stockshop.
 These stock photos are made especially for social media and are already cropped for Instagram.